grinch-ira/rslang/src/auth/README.md

   import { FormLogin } from './auth/forms/form-login';

-And also create an instance of this class and add HTML content using the class method ".getHtmlTag" to your HTML container.
+And also create an instance of this class and add HTML content using the class property ".element" to your HTML container.
 For example:

   const auth = new FormLogin();
-  document.body.append(auth.getHtmlTag());
+  document.body.append(auth.element);

 After successful autorization, your localStorage will contain User Data by auth key in format: